alongubkin/chromeftp/README.md

 A complete FTP client extension for Google Chrome.

-How does it work?
+Technical Details
 -----------------

-This extension uses a NPAPI plugin for accessing the underlying OS file system and socket, as this is not possible with HTML5 only.
-The NPAPI plugin is developed with C++ using the Boost library.
+This extension uses a NPAPI plugin for accessing the underlying OS file system and socket, as this is not possible with HTML5 alone.
+It is wrriten with C++ and using the Boost library.
+The NPAPI plugin exposes methods to the extension JavaScript with [Nixysa][2] - a framework for generating glue code for NPAPI plugins.

 Contributing
 ------------